 1989 Donruss #33 Ken Griffey Jr.

 Even without “The Kid’s” winning smile, this card is still one of the slugger’s essential rookie cards.
 The colored borders present chipping issues and corner/edge wear.
-The population is also a bit lower, and as you can see this is one of the more pricey additions of the set, even though it can still be considered undervalued at around $93 for a PSA 10 example.
+The population is also a bit lower.
+PSA 10 examples are currently valued around the $300 mark.

 1989 Fleer #548 Ken Griffey Jr.